Tyjoo26/rales_engine/README.md

       - [Items](#items-1)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# README

-Welcome to Rails Engine!
-This is a project for Turing Backend Mod 3 class where we build an internal sales engine API using ruby on rails: [docs here](http://backend.turing.io/module3/projects/rails_engine#technical-expectations)

-It was built by [Tim Joo](https://github.com/Tyjoo26) & [Max Stackhouse](https://github.com/Maxscores)

-Feel free to clone down the repo and give things a try.

 ## Setup
 #### Initial Setup